fohrloop/glove80-key-coordinates/README.md

 scale =  0.768 (mm/inkscape_mm)
 ```

 See `calculate_scale.py` for details.
 Then, `show_coordinates.py` was used to calculate the coordinates of each key center on a two dimensional plane.
 The top left key center coordinates were fixed to (10, 10) mm and the separation between the sides was set to 40 mm.
-The change the keys included in `show_coordinates.py`, edit the `SELECTED` variable.
+To change the keys included in `show_coordinates.py`, edit the `SELECTED` variable.